ZhuEthan/ZhuEthan.github.io/_posts/2022-03-13-Crucial-Conversation.md

 The more you care about an issue, the less likely you are to be on your best behavior.
 2. Torn down your approach: Open yourself up to the belief that others might have something to say, and better still, they might even hold a piece of the puzzle, and ask them for their views.

+## Explore Others' Paths

+How to listen when others blow up or clam up.
+A new tool to help others feel safe.

+When people feel unsafe, he has been in `Act`phase.
+You need to break the cycle, help people retrace the path.

+* Be sincere
+* Be curious
+* Be patient

+#### Encourage others to retrace their path

+See&Hear -> Tell a story -> **Feel** -> Act

+* Every sentence has a history.
+* Break the cycle

+#### Inquiry Skills
+When: Others are going to silence or violence.
+We can see that they are feeling upset, fearful, or angry.
+We can see that if we don't get at the source of their feelings.

+How: We ve also suggested that whatever we do to invite the other person to open up and share his or her path, our invitation must be sincere.

+ ,What: what are we supposed to actually do? **listening**, they must believe that when they share their thoughts, they won't offend others or be punished for speaking frankly.

+To encourage others to share their paths we'll use four power listening tools that can help make it safe for other people to speak franky.
+* Ask:
+* Mirror: If asking others to share their path doesn't open things up, mirroring can help build more safety.
+You say you are OK.
+* Paraphrase: Let's see if I've got this right.
+You are upset because I ve voiced my concern about some of the clothes you wear.
+And this seems controlling or old-fashioned to you.
+* Prime: Pour some meaning into the pool before the other person will respond in kind.

+How to change people's path?

+**Agrees:** Most arguments consist of battles over the 5 to 10 percents of the facts and stories that people disagree over.
+Start with areas of agreement.

+**Build:** Point out areas of agreement, and then add elements that were left out of the discussion.

+**Compare:** If you disagree, compare your path with the other person's.
+That is, rather than suggesting that he or she is wrong, suggest that you differ. __I think I see things differently.
+Let me describe how.__

+## Move to action

+The two riskiest times in crucial conversation

+* Make it cear how decisions will be made -- who will be involved and why.
+* who should make the final desicion, in to the talk.

+The 4 methods of decision making:
+**Command**;
+**Consult**
+**Vote**
+**Consesus**: it should only be used with 1) high-stakes and complex issues 2) issues where everyone absolutely must support the final choice.

+How to choose:

+1. Who cares.
+2. Who knows.
+3. Who must agree?
+4. Ho many people is it worth involving. your gola should be to involve the **fewest** number of people while still considering the quality of the decision along with the support that people will give it.

+**Who does what by when?
+How will you follow up? **

+E.g. Call me on my cell phone when you finish your homework.
+Then you can go play with friends.
+Okay?
+Let me know as a soon as you ve completed the research component of this project.
+You've got until the last week in november, but if you finish earlier, give me a call.